-Students receiving Veterans Education Benefits who fail to complete the program, withdraw or are dismissed for any reason prior to the completion of the program, will be charged for tuition, fees and other charges on a pro rata basis.
-Charges for the completed portion of the program shall not exceed the approximate pro rata portion of the total charges for tuition, fees and other charges for the full length of the program.
-LECOM will comply with the provisions of 6E-1.0032 (6)(i), FAC and other applicable federal and state requirements within its refund policy.
+A student receiving veterans benefits and who fails to complete the program, withdraws, or is dismissed for any reason prior to the completion of the program, will be charged for tuition, fees, and other charges on a pro rata basis.
+Charges for the completed portion of the program shall not exceed the approximate pro rata portion of the total charges for tuition, fees, and other charges for the full length of the program.
+LECOM complies with the provisions of 6E-1.0032 (6)(i), FAC and other applicable federal and state requirements within the refund policy.

-3.1.13.
-Treatment of Title IV Funds When a Student Withdraws
+3.5.
+TREATMENT OF TITLE IV FUNDS WHEN A STUDENT VOLUNTARY WITHDRAWAL

-The law specifies how LECOM must determine the amount of Title IV program assistance that a student earns if a student has withdrawn, dropped out or is dismissed from the school.
-The Title IV programs that are covered by this law that the student received while at LECOM include Federal Direct Subsidized, Unsubsidized, and PLUS Loans.
-This financial aid is posted to the student's account at the start of each period and the student will earn funds as the student completes the period.
-If a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that was earned up to the point of withdrawal is determined by a specific formula.
-If a student received (or the school received on the student's behalf) less assistance than the amount that was earned, the student may be able to receive those additional funds.
-If the student received more assistance than what was earned, the excess funds must be returned by the school.
+Federal Title IV regulations specify the amount of Title IV aid a student has earned, if a student withdraws, is dismissed, or stops attending.
+The Title IV programs covered these regulations include federal direct subsidized, unsubsidized, and PLUS loans.

+Financial aid funds are posted to a student's account at the start of each period.
+The student will earn funds while they complete the academic term.
+If a student withdraws during the academic term or period of enrollment, the amount of Title IV aid that was earned up to the last day of attendance is determined by a specific formula.
+The amount of assistance earned is determined on a pro rata basis.
+For example, if a student completed 30% of the academic term or period of enrollment, the student has earned 30% of the loan funds that were originally scheduled to be disbursed.
+The institution must return the excess funds equal to the Title IV aid return calculation.

-The amount of assistance that you have earned is determined on a pro rata basis.
-For example, if a student completed 30% of the payment period or period of enrollment, the student earns 30% of the assistance that was originally scheduled to be disbursed.
-Once the student has completed more than 60% of the payment period or period of enrollment, the student earns all the assistance that was scheduled to be disbursed for that period.
+If the student has completed more than 60% of the academic term or period of enrollment, the student has earned all of the Title IV aid that was scheduled to be disbursed for that period.

-If a student did not receive all of the funds that were earned, a student may be due a post-withdrawal disbursement.
-If the post-withdrawal disbursement includes loan funds, the school must receive the student's permission before it can disburse them.
-A student may choose to decline some or all of the loan funds so that the student does not incur additional debt.
-The school may automatically use all or a portion of the post-withdrawal disbursement for all other school charges.
-If a student does not give permission, the student will be offered the funds.
+If a student did not receive all the funds that were earned, the student may be due a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, the institution must receive the student's permission before the funds can be disbursed.
+To avoid incurring additional debt, a student may choose to decline some or all of the loan funds.
+With the student's permission, the institution may automatically use all or a portion of the post-withdrawal disbursement for all other institution-related charges.

-There may be Title IV funds that a student was scheduled to receive that cannot be disbursed to the student once the student withdraws because of other eligibility requirements.
+There may be occasions Title IV funds student that a student was scheduled to receive cannot be disbursed to the student upon withdrawal because of other eligibility requirements.